pbaki/blog-api-client/README.md

-# blog-api-client
+# Blog API Client-side

-This is Frontend side of Blog app.
+This is Frontend side of the Blog app.
 Backend reference can be found in [This Repository](https://github.com/pbaki/blog-api)

 ## Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+Below example shows simple installation process

 1. Clone the repo
    ```sh